Medical Device Classification

 Administrative features (not regulated)

-Appointment scheduling, billing, forms, consent management, automations, PDF generation, webhooks, and organization management are administrative tools — they don't serve a clinical purpose and are not subject to medical device regulations.
+Appointment scheduling, service plans, forms, consent management, automations, PDF generation, webhooks, and organization management are administrative tools — they don't serve a clinical purpose and are not subject to medical device regulations.

 What This Means for Clinics

-Clinics using a certified medical device platform can:
+Clinics using a registered/certified medical device platform can:

 - Demonstrate compliance to regulators and insurers

-- Meet procurement requirements for hospitals and large healthcare organizations that require CE marking or FDA clearance
+- Meet procurement requirements for large clinic networks and institutional clients that require CE marking

-- Reduce liability — using a certified tool shows due diligence in the event of any clinical issue
+- Reduce liability — using a registered tool shows due diligence in the event of any clinical issue

 What This Means for Patients

-- The exercises shown are the right exercises for the patient's condition
+- The exercises shown are appropriate for the patient's condition

 - Treatment parameters are correct and properly tracked